cypress-io/cypress/docs/source/faq/questions/general-questions.md

 ## {% fa fa-angle-right %} We have the craziest most insane authentication system ever, will Cypress work with that?

-If you're using some crazy thumb-print, retinal-scan, time-based, key-changing, microphone audial decoding mechanism to log in your users, then no, Cypress won't work with that.
-But seriously, Cypress is a **development** tool, which makes it easy to test your web applications.
+If you're using some crazy thumb-print, retinal-scan, time-based, key-changing, microphone, audial, decoding mechanism to log in your users, then no, Cypress won't work with that.
+But seriously, Cypress is a *development* tool, which makes it easy to test your web applications.
 If your application is doing 100x things to make it extremely difficult to access, Cypress won't magically make it any easier.

 Because Cypress is a development tool, you can always make your application more accessible while in your development environment.
 If you want, simply disable crazy steps in your authentication systems while you're in your testing environment.
 After all, that's why we have different environments!
 Normally you already have a development environment, a testing environment, a staging environment, and a production environment.
 So simply expose the parts of your system you want accessible in each appropriate environment.